ARMmbed/lora-docs/docs/intro-to-lora.md

 The network service deduplicates packets when multiple gateways receive the same packet, decrypts the message (everything is end-to-end encrypted), handles LoRa features such as adaptive data rating and so on.
 It then forwards the decrypted data to your application.
 Often, network service providers allow you to run parts of the network - like the application server, which decrypts the messages - yourself.

-There are five requirements.

-We need hardware:
+You will need hardware:

 * Gateways.
 * Devices.

-And we need software:
+And some software:

 * Device firmware.
 * A network service.
 * An app.

-This guide shows you which hardware you can buy, how to configure a gateway, how to write some device firmware, and how to set up a web application to show your LoRa traffic.
+This guide shows you:

+* Which hardware you can buy.
+* How to configure a gateway.
+* How to write some device firmware.
+* How to set up a web application to show your LoRa traffic.

-Note that the frequency that LoRa uses differs per region.
+<span class="notes">**Note:** The frequency that LoRa uses differs between region.
 Make sure you get gateways and devices that are legal in your jurisdiction.
 For example, use 915 MHz radios in the United States, and an 868 MHz radio in Europe.
-More information can be found in the [LoRaWAN regional parameters](http://net868.ru/assets/pdf/LoRaWAN-Regional-Parameters-v1.1rA.PDF) specification.
+More information can be found in the [LoRaWAN regional parameters](http://net868.ru/assets/pdf/LoRaWAN-Regional-Parameters-v1.1rA.PDF) specification.</span>

-### 1.1 - Getting a gateway
+### 1.1 - Choosing a gateway

 You have [a lot of choices in the gateways](https://www.loriot.io/lora-gateways.html) you can use, but we've had good experience with these three: